aeu/legible-algorithms/README.md

 # Legible Algorithms

 When I am bored or get stuck on something, I like to solve puzzles and implement algorithms as a form of focused distraction.

 This is a collection of my implementations of various things that I wrote to pass the time.
-They are in C++ and Obj-C because I enjoy working on those languages, but it's mostly C++ these days because I haven't done any iOS work in a while.
+They are in C++ and Obj-C because I enjoy working on those languages, but it's mostly C++ these days as I haven't done any iOS work in a while.

 ## Data Structures
 The data structures we take for granted.